 But eating a plant-based diet doesn’t mean you have to miss out on your favourite seasonal sweet and savoury dishes so we’ve rounded up our pick of the most scrumptious vegan Christmas dinner recipes to help you enjoy a compassionate Christmas with all the trimmings.

-From vegan Christmas dinner ideas to scrumptious desserts and festive vegan starters, the only thing missing from your plate this Christmas will be cruelty!
+From vegan roasts to scrumptious desserts and festive vegan starters, the only thing missing from your plate this Christmas will be cruelty!

 Vegan Christmas Starters & Sides